jk-me/my-watchlist/README.md

 Create lists of movies and shows, with notes on current episode, release year and where to watch.

+## Blog

+A blog post detailing notes on the creation of this app can be found here: http://jellyjen.com/sinatra_project_my_watchlist

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/jk-me/my-watchlist.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.